How the Haskell Prelude avoids overlapping instances in Show

 show x = shows x "" -- default

-after a bit of indirection, we see show str
+after a bit of indirection, we see show str is implemented as:

 showList str ""

-is from the Show
+where showList is from the Show instance for Char.

 The “extra-method” trick pattern